 On the island of Oahu there are some great ways to celebrate the Irish traditions of Hawaii and the Irish in you as a visitor.

-Here are a few that will take place over the St. Patrick's Day weekend.
+Here are a few that will take place this St. Patrick's Day.

 Free and open to the public, the celebration will feature Celtic Pipes and Drums of Hawai‘i which will perform the traditional art of piping and drumming, featuring the talents of 18 pipers, four drummers, an Irish dance team and a student troupe.
 The band joined together with members of the Black Watch (42nd Royal Highland Regiment) during the regiment's training visit to Hawaii in 1993.
 Since then, they have been performing in symbolic tartan kilts - the military uniform worn by members of the Black Watch.